-- Moderate to severe TBIs can cause worsening headaches, a much longer period of unconsciousness, sleepiness, changes in pupil size, nausea, vomiting, and slurred speech.
+- Moderate to severe TBIs can cause worsening headaches, a much more extended period of unconsciousness, sleepiness, changes in pupil size, nausea, vomiting, and slurred speech.
 Symptoms can also include confusion, agitation, coordination problems, convulsions, seizures, and possible hallucinations.

 More serious traumatic brain injuries can result in long-term disability and brain damage.
 The risk is also increased for the following complications:

 - Brain bleeds